vpolda/FPGA-MultiBoot/Docs/DAC-22.md

 # Applicability to FPGAs
 The paper proposes a dynamic schedule that prioritizes either performance or energy.
 Based on user settings.

+The thing I noticed I believe an FPGA could improve is the DLA transistion period

 # Other Questions